PaulRoze/AWS-Certified-Cloud-Practitioner/Cloud Foundations and Compute/Compute_Technology_and_Services.md

 - **AWS Fargate** is a serverless compute engine for containers that works with both **Elastic Container Service (ECS)** and **Elastic Kubernetes Service (EKS)**.
 Fargate allows you to run containers without having to manage the underlying infrastructure.

 #### Faragate Use Cases
-- **Message-Driven Workloads** - Fargate can be used to process messages from a queue.
+- **Message-Driven Workloads** - Fargate can process messages from a queue.
     - **Example**:
         ```mermaid
             graph LR;